fsharp/fsharp.org/use/linux/index.md

 ### Option 2: Build and install the F# 3.1 runtime, compiler and tools

 1. Get Mono, the cross-platform, open source .NET runtime implementation used by F#.
 Preferably use a package from your distribution or Xamarin.
-If this is not possible, install from source following the instructions at https://github.com/mono/mono:
+If this is not possible, [install from source by following these instructions](https://github.com/mono/mono).

    Note that if you are installing to a private prefix, [follow these instructions](http://mono-project.com/Parallel_Mono_Environments) and ensure `LD_LIBRARY_PATH` includes the "lib" directory of that prefix location, e.g.